FirestarSW/Breakout/README.md

 Paddle now controllable with mouse when over the screen, controllable by keyboard when not

-Added tiny and big balls with powerups but there is a bug where the size of ball currently does not change
+Added tiny and big balls with powerups but there is a bug where the size of ball currently does not change Fixed bug to do with tiny and big ball sizes